 During grades 6-8, the norm is conformity.
 According to Teaching Tolerance, a common fear for kids between the ages of 11 and 13 is being different.

-Get your Middle School in the SmartZone
+Get Your School in the Smart Zone

-When the positive message of healthy coping is enforced at home, at school, and with peers, kids are far more likely to stay sober in their teenage years.
+When the positive message of healthy coping skills is enforced at home, kids are far more likely to stay sober in their teenage years.